nunuhara/xsystem4/src/tools/README.md

 just a name, and may be surrounded in quotation marks if the name contains special characters.

-Once you've finished editing out.x, you can rebuild the the .ex file using the following command:
+Once you've finished editing out.x, you can rebuild the .ex file using the following command:

     exbuild -o out.ex out.x